ColinMaudry/datagouvfr-rdf/README.md

 1. Converting the CSV into RDF (using [TARQL](https://github.com/cygri/tarql))
 1. Upload to an RDF repository
 1. Converts text identifiers in URIs for better linking across the data
+3. Does some smart postprocessing to make the objects more interlinked in the graph, integrates the output of [beheader](https://github.com/ColinMaudry/beheader) into the graph
 1. Adds some metadata about the resulting data set (DCAT, VoID, PROV)

 **This script is run every 2 hours to update the RDF metadata ([see here in French](https://www.data.gouv.fr/fr/datasets/metadonnees-des-jeux-de-donnees-publies-sur-data-gouv-fr-1/), [in English](https://translate.google.com/translate?sl=fr&tl=en&js=y&prev=_t&hl=fr&ie=UTF-8&u=https%3A%2F%2Fwww.data.gouv.fr%2Ffr%2Fdatasets%2Fmetadonnees-des-jeux-de-donnees-publies-sur-data-gouv-fr-rdf-web-semantique%2F&edit-text=))**.